 Images may be taken of your foot.
 This can be done with x-ray.
 Images are not always needed.

-It can take four to eight weeks for the toe to heal.
+It can take 4 to 8 weeks for the toe to heal.
 The goals of treatment are to manage pain and support the bone as it heals.
 Options may be:

 Putting Bones Back In Place